Work

 An SME from a New York City ophthalmology clinic stressed the need for clear visuals to simplify complex medical jargon.
 Since most patients struggle with clinical terms, large images and icons aid recognition, especially for the visually impaired.
 Condition names were simplified, and visuals were designed for key medical conditions.

-Usability testing showed 80% of participants used icons as helpful secondary aids, confirming choices after reading text.
+Usability testing showed 80% of participants used icons as helpful secondary aids, using them to confirm their choice after first referring to the text.
 Icons were placed on a dark yellow (#FFB81C) background for contrast, avoiding red-green combinations to accommodate patients with deuteranopia.

 High Contrast UI